 The Eggtimer TRS works in conjunction with the Eggfinder receivers, either the Eggfinder RX "dongle" receiver that plugs into the USB port of your computer, or the Eggfinder LCD handheld receiver that displays GPS coordinates and altitude in real-time during your flight.
-Whichever one you use, we recommend that you build the Eggtimer TRS transmitter board first, because it's easier to tell if it's working, and when you have the receiver completed it will be easy to tell if that one is working too since both boards have LEDs that tell you if they are transmitting/receiving data.
+Whichever one you use, we recommend that you build the receiver board first, because you'll need one to completely test the TRS when it's done.